cjoakim/azure-batch-examples/README.md

 ## The Resulting DocmentDB Data

-Documents are inserted into DocumentDB from this CSV data, each document looks similar to this:
+Documents are inserted into CosmosDB from this CSV data, each document looks similar to this:

 ```